 BEng, MEng(Res), PhD, PGCE, FHEA, SRILEM, MICT, MASCE, MACI, MIMS, GMICE, GMIStructE

-Xiangming has lectured structural design (concrete, steel, masonry, seismic and prestressed concrete), structural mechanics, structural dynamics, seismic design, bridge design and assessment, construction materials, materials technology, sustainability in construction, civil engineering drawing, computer modelling in civil engineering etc. at Hong Kong University of Science and Technology, University of Greenwich and Brunel University London at undergraduate and postgraduate levels.
+Xiangming has lectured structural design (concrete, steel, masonry, seismic and prestressed concrete), structural mechanics, structural dynamics, bridge design and assessment, construction materials, materials technology, sustainability in construction, civil engineering drawing, computer modelling in civil engineering etc. at Hong Kong University of Science and Technology, University of Greenwich and Brunel University London at undergraduate and postgraduate levels.
 He has been shorted list as one of the three academics in the College of Engineering, Design & Physical Sciences for Student Led Teaching Award of Tutor/Supervisor of the Year 2016/17.
 As a member of the team, Civil Engineering Division received Teach Brunel College Awards – Best Subject 2017.

 Academic / Research Career

-- Reader in Civil Engineering, Department of Civil & Environmental Engineering, Brunel University London, from 2016
+- Reader in Civil Engineering, Department of Civil & Environmental Engineering, Brunel University London, from 2016 to 2018

 - Senior Lecturer in Civil Engineering Design, School of Engineering and Design (Department of Mechanical, Aerospace and Civil Engineering from August 2014 to September 2016), Brunel University London, from 2011 to 2016

 - Lecturer in Civil Engineering Design, School of Engineering and Design, Brunel University London, from 2008 to 2011

 - Lecturer / Senior Lecturer in Structural Engineering, School of Engineering, The University of Greenwich, from January 2007 to September 2008

 - University Post-Doctoral Fellow, The Hong Kong Polytechnic University, from April 2006 to January 2007